Are Porcelain Veneers Right for Me?

 Porcelain are thin porcelain coverings that can improve the appearance of your front teeth.
 They’re also able to make short teeth look longer and close gaps between teeth.

 Porcelain veneers also help you have more self-confidence and not be as hesitant to show your smile.
-Read on to learn the benefits, alternatives, and maintenance of porcelain veneers.
+Read on to learn about their benefits, alternatives, and maintenance.

 Benefits of Porcelain Veneers

 Porcelain veneers have a lot of benefits which is why they’re such a popular cosmetic option.
 They look natural so it’s not glaringly obvious you had dental work done and because they’re porcelain they resist stains staying whiter longer.

 When properly cared for they can last from 10 to 15 years.
 They also preserve a lot of the natural tooth because they’re also minimally invasive especially in comparison to dental crowns and bridges taking off only ½ millimeter from the surface of your teeth.

 There are some alternatives to porcelain veneers depending on how serious the condition of your teeth is.
 If you’re experiencing any pain and need more than cosmetic dentistry, then porcelain veneers likely aren’t the best choice for you.